ONElua/AccountManager/README.md

 Credits go to:
 1. Onelua Team for their support and friendship
-2. Elpendors for his account switcher
+2. Elpendor for his account switcher
 3. Theflow for all his work specially the updater
 4. Team molecule (do I have to say why XD)
 5. Everyone else in the scene keep doing all that good work